CERN/CAiMIRA/cara/docs/full_diameter_dependence.rst

 :math:`f_{\mathrm{dep}}(D)` is the (diameter-dependent) deposition fraction in the respiratory tract, :math:`\mathrm{BR}_{\mathrm{k}}` is the inhalation rate and :math:`\eta_{\mathrm{in}}` is the inward efficiency of the face mask.

 Given that the calculation is diameter-dependent, to calculate the dose in the model, the code contains different methods that consider the parameters that are dependent on the aerosol size, :math:`D`.
-The total dose, at the end of the exposure scenario, results from the sum of the dose accumulated over time, for each particle size, is:
+The total dose, at the end of the exposure scenario, results from the sum of the dose accumulated over time, integrated over particle diameters:

 :math:`\mathrm{vD^{total}} = \int_0^{D_{\mathrm{max}}} \mathrm{vD}(D) \, \mathrm{d}D` .